Laurie Miller

 Can we talk about what nobody says out loud?

-That you're scared the mental block won't go away.
-That you're exhausted from trying to be perfect.
+That you're struggling with depression and it's affecting your training.
+That anxiety shows up everywhere—not just at competitions.
+That your relationship with food and your body feels completely out of control.
 That some days, the thought of walking into practice makes your chest tight.
 That you love your sport—but also, sometimes, you hate it.

 If you're nodding along right now, you're in the right place.